Chonburi F.C.: Academy & youth program

 Chonburi is well known for producing football talent as well as using their youth players in the first team.
 In the 2007 Thailand Premier League in which they have been crowned champions, over 80% of their first-team players came from their youth program.
 However, in the past, their youth players stayed at boarding schools in Chonburi province such as Assumption College Sriracha and Chulabhon's College Chonburi.

-Today Chonburi has a football academy where academy players train and live every day at.
+Today, Chonburi has a football academy where academy players train and live every day at.
 The idea of creating a football academy was spearheaded by former Chonburi head coach and current technical director Witthaya Laohakul, who stressed the importance of creating and producing quality football players for the first-team.
 In 2009, Chonburi decided to remodel its academy and youth program by building an actual football academy in Ban Bueng District.
 The new academy is located far away from Chonburi surrounded by paddy fields and was once rented out to JMG Academy.
 In addition, this new football academy includes a dormitory and football training facilities for the academy players.

 Chonburi recruits academy players by scouting them from tournaments as well as offering trials.
 Worachit Kanitsribampen is one of the first successful players to come out of Chonburi's newly restructured academy.
+As of 2025, Chonburi Academy are one of only four academies in Southeast Asia to be conferred a Two-Star academy status alongside Johor Darul Ta'zim Academy, NFDP Mokhtar Dahari Academy in Malaysia and Lion City Sailors Academy in Singapore.